Plan Your Trip to Zion National Park in the Winter

 Photography at Zion in the Winter

 It should be no surprise that we recommend taking lots of pictures in Zion in the winter.
-If you are lucky enough to visit after it snows, the contrast of the white snow on the red rocks is stunning for Zion National Park photography
+If you are lucky enough to visit after it snows, the contrast of the white snow on the red rocks to capture Zion National Park winter photos

 Keep in mind that sunrise and sunset at Zion you’re looking for the reflected light on the rock structures, and not the sun rising or setting.
 Our favorite Zion National Park photo spots for sunrise and sunset: